Learn About B2C Commerce Replication

 With Business Manager code replication, you replicate a code version between a source and a target instance.
 A code version is a folder that contains custom cartridges.
 An instance can have multiple code versions, but only uses the active code version.

-When you’ve finished developing in your sandbox, use UX Studio to create a new server connection and upload your code to staging.
+When you’ve finished developing in your sandbox, upload your code to staging.
 The server connection should be secure.

 On the production instance, a new version is automatically created, named a combination of the original version name with a timestamp.
 You can copy the code to production without activating it, or copy it while making it active.
 If you need to revert to a previous code version, B2C Commerce knows which version was previously active and reactivates it.
 We suggest you do the following on a production instance.